stonecauldron/tile-mapper/report/paper.md

 you would need many lifetimes to explore them all.

 Most approaches to procedural generation are rule based, meaning that they rely on the definition of explicit rules.
-L-systems (@Lindenmayer1968) are an example of such a rule based system, they allow the creation of tree-like structures.
+L-systems [@Lindenmayer1968] are an example of such a rule based system, which allows the creation of tree-like structures.
-The limitations of rule based systems lies on the fact that they cannot learn from already existing examples and reproduce them.
+The limitations of rule based systems lies in the fact that they cannot learn from already existing examples and reproduce them.
 We would not be able to show an L-system images of oaks for example and expect it to reproduce trees in the same style.
-We would need to define exactly the rules that represent "oakness", the attributes that make an oak an oak.
+We would need to define exactly the rules that represent "oakness", the attributes give rise to the distinct features of the oak.

 Data-driven techniques for procedural generation are still relatively rare; in this paper we try to see whether it is possible to reproduce the spatial style of a given game using data-driven techniques.

 - We show how 2d Markov chains can be applied to the generation of 2d tile-maps that are non-linear in nature.
-As opposed to past litterature @Snodgrass2013 we use maps with a larger number of tile types.
-[Section @sec:background] provides a few background information on what tile-maps are and their current uses while [Section @sec:markov-chains] describes the technical side of their implementation.
+As opposed to past litterature [@Snodgrass2013] we use maps with a larger number of tile types.
+[Section @sec:background] provides a few background information on what tile-maps are and their current uses while [Section @sec:markov-chains] describes the technical side of 2d Markov chains.

-- We argue that the generated maps keep the spatial style of the originals by comparing compare how different input maps influence the generated maps in [Section @sec:spatial-style].
+- We argue that the generated maps keep the spatial style of the originals by comparing how different input maps influence the generated maps in [Section @sec:spatial-style].

 - We come up with a backoff smoothing method appropriate for 2d chains.
 First we